yunnysunny/grunt-pages/README.md

 **Breaking changes:**

-- Header tags are now rendered with a nested span and anchor tag for linking into post sections instead of being wrapped with anchor tags
+- Header tags are now rendered with a nested span and anchor tag for linking into post sections instead of being wrapped with anchor tags.
-- No more YAML metadata in posts
+- No more YAML metadata in posts.

 **0.7.2** - Added support for Python 3 due to updating of [node-pygmentize-bundled](https://github.com/rvagg/node-pygmentize-bundled/) dependency.